jeroen94704/jb82/README.md

 * A complete set of nav-keys (home/end, ins/del, pgup/pgdn)
 * Not have all the keys crammed together, so I can feel my way to the nav-keys

 The layout in this repo has all that.
-Here you will find the kicad project for the PCB design and some supporting files for the 3D-printable case (https://www.thingiverse.com/thing:4524649) and the keyboard firmware.
+Here you will find the kicad project for the PCB design and some supporting files for the 3D-printable case (which can be found here: https://www.printables.com/model/626812-jb82-keyboard-enclosure) and the keyboard firmware.